Meet the 2023-2024 Youth Advisory Panel

 Youth Advisory Panel

-Lanie F. is junior in high school.
+Lanie F. is a senior in high school.
 She enjoys roller skating, baking, and sewing clothes for her cat, Kiwi.
 Lanie engages in community advocacy initiatives by serving as the president of the Youth Ambassadors club, membership in NHS, and serving as co-chair of her state’s Student Council leadership convention.
-While Lanie is still considering future options, she knows that she wants to help others overcome their mental struggles.
 Having faced social anxiety in public school and experienced social isolation in a cyber school, Lanie possesses a unique perspective.
 Overcoming these challenges has equipped her with valuable insights that she is eager to share with others facing similar difficulties.
 For Lanie, social media serves as a crucial tool for connecting with friends; it's a platform she relies on for communication.
 Despite its highs and lows, Lanie believes social media can be a force for good, especially for those feeling isolated from their peers.

 Lily M.